 1.1.
 Timer free multitasking

-In the prehistory of computing, computers could only have one task running at one time.
-But people wanted to start other tasks without waiting for first one to end, and even switch between tasks, and thus multitasking was born.
-First, multitasking was "collaborative", a process would run until its own code voluntarily decided to pause and allow other tasks to run.
-But it was possible to do multitasking better: the hardware could have a timer that fires up at regular intervals (called "ticks"); this timer could forcefully pause any program and run a OS routine that decides which task should continue running next.
-This is called preemptive multitasking, and it's what modern OSs do.
+In the prehistory of computing, computers could only have one task running at one time, a second task had to wait for the first one to end.
+But people wanted to be able to start other tasks without waiting the first one to end, and even switch between the tasks, and thus was invented multitasking.
+The first multitasking implementations were "collaborative", a process would run until its own code voluntarily decided to hand over the CPU to other process to run.
+But this is insecure, it was possible to do multitasking better: the hardware could have a timer that fires up at regular intervals (called "ticks"); this timer could forcefuly pause any program and run a OS routine that decides which task should continue running next.
+This is called preemtive multitasking, and it's what modern OSs do.

 This Linux release adds support for not firing the timer (tickless) even when tasks are running.
 With some caveats: in this release it's not actually fully tickless, it still needs the timer, but only fires up one time per second; the full tickless mode is disabled when a CPU runs more than one process; and a CPU must be kept running with full ticks to allow other CPUs to go into tickless mode.

 For more details and future plans, it's strongly recommended to read this LWN article: '[https://lwn.net/Articles/549580/ (Nearly) full tickless operation in 3.10]' and the [http://git.kernel.org/linus/0c87f9b5ca5bdda1a868b0d7df4bec92e41a468d Documentation].

 Code: [https://git.kernel.org/linus/534c97b0950b1967bca1c753aeaed32f5db40264 (merge commit)]

 1.2.
 Bcache, a block layer cache for SSD caching